Getting Started

 caKeySecret:

-name: cloud-control-admission-controller-svc.nirmata.svc.tls-ca
+name: cloud-controller-admission-controller-svc.nirmata.svc.tls-ca

 namespace: nirmata